Romanian Naval Forces: World War II and postwar

 The Romanian Naval Forces were reorganized during the Soviet occupation of Romania as the Romanian People's Navy.
-Under the Romanian People’s Navy, the "Nava Majestăţii Sale" (NMS) designation (or “His/Her Majesty's Ship”) that is given to each ship under Romanian Royal Navy was abolished.
+Under the Romanian People's Navy, the "Nava Majestăţii Sale" (NMS) designation (or “His/Her Majesty's Ship”) that is given to each ship under Romanian Royal Navy was abolished.

 World War II Romanian Black Sea Fleet warships

 Romanian naval forces in the Black Sea consisted of four destroyers, four torpedo boats, eight submarines, three minelayers, one submarine tender, three gunboats and one training ship.

 List of enemy warships sunk by the Romanian Navy during World War II

 Command, control and organisation

 The Romanian Navy is organized in one Frigate Flotilla and one Riverine Flotilla.
-Equipment includes two Type 22 frigates, one "Mărășești" class frigate, four corvettes (two Tetal-I and two Tetal-II), three Tarantul-I missile corvettes, three Osa class torpedo boats, one minelayer, four minesweepers, three "Mihail Kogălniceanu" class river patrol monitors, five Smârdan-class river monitors and other small craft and auxiliary ships.
+Equipment includes two Type 22 frigates, one Mărășești class frigate, four corvettes (two Tetal-I and two Tetal-II), three Tarantul-I missile corvettes, one minelayer, four minesweepers, one minehunter, three Mihail Kogălniceanu class river monitors, five Smârdan class riverine armored patrol boats and other small craft and auxiliary ships.
+The last Osa class-based Epitrop torpedo boats were retired in November 2023.

 As of 2022, ca. 6,800 men and women serve in the Romanian Navy.
-The main base of the Romanian Navy is located at Constanţa.
-The current chief of the Romanian Navy is Rear Admiral Mihai Panait, appointed on 15 August 2020.
-The Commander of the Romanian Fleet is Rear Admiral Ioan Condur, and the Commander of the River Flotilla is Rear Admiral Cornel Rogozan.
+The main base of the Romanian Navy is located at Constanța.
+The current chief of the Romanian Navy is Vice Admiral Mihai Panait, appointed on 15 August 2020.
+The Commander of the Romanian Fleet is Rear Admiral Cornel Cojocaru, and the Commander of the River Flotilla is Real Admiral Nicu Chirea.

 The Romanian Naval Forces ordered three IAR 330 Puma Naval helicopters, with the last one being commissioned in December 2008.
 The helicopters are of a similar configuration to those of the Romanian Air Force, including the SOCAT upgrade package; the Navy Pumas also have flotation gear fitted under the nose and main undercarriage fairings.
 They are currently operated from Navy frigates for search and rescue, medevac and maritime surveillance missions.